radareorg/radare2-book/configuration/intro.md

 The core reads `~/.radare2rc` while starting.
 You can add `e` commands to this file to tune radare configuration to your taste.

 To prevent radare from parsing this file at start, pass it `-n` option.
-To have a less verbose output for batch mode runs, it is also better to decrease verbosity level with `-v` command-line option.

 All the configuration of radare is done with the `eval` commands.
 A typical startup configuration file looks like this: